 The first part of the event is dedicated to the presentation of France-IX’s achievements and future perspectives.
 The second part of the day is open to contributions from sponsors and partners, allowing attendees to benefit from inspiring and high-quality technical and market insights.
 The event ends with open discussions where everyone is free to share their opinions and inputs.

-Attendees also enjoy the numerous networking opportunities throughout the day, with coffee breaks, the lunch and cocktail at the end of the day.
-One new feature this year will be the Beer event we are organising just a step away from the venue.
+Attendees also enjoy the numerous networking opportunities throughout the day, with coffee breaks, the lunch and at the end of the day a Beer event we are organising just a step away from the venue.

 France-IX’s General Meeting is a private event reserved exclusively for its community.
 By default, only members, partners, sponsors and guests invited by France-IX have the right to participate.
 France-IX reserves the right to refuse any registration of a non-member.

 |9.35-10.15||Highlights of the Year, Financial Report 2018-19 & Perspectives||Franck Simon||France-IX|

 |10.15-10.30||France-IX GDPR Preparation & Compliance : achievements and next steps||Sylvie Ahouassou||France-IX|

 |11.45-12.00||Marketing & Sales Report||Delphine Masciopinto||France-IX|